Scille/parsec-cloud.old-wiki/Parsec-metadata-server-installation-guide.md

 Server configuration
 --------------------

-Parsec can be configured through variable
+Parsec can be configured through environment variables.

+The example bellow covers the configuration for a mocked up environment.

-First configure parsec host and port
+First configure parsec host and port.
+This defined which network interfaces will be used to serve the metadata server.

 ```shell
 # Configure the parsec server bind address (default is 127.0.0.1)